nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Viewing Watchlist: `watchlist`

-View your current watchlist with stocks that you are interested in
+View your current watchlist with stocks that you are interested in with the exchanges shown as well

 Default watchlist: AAPL, GOOGL